ahundiak/webMVc/README.md

 Currently, there is a clock example in the repo, which was made up through [one of the discussions on Sitepoint.com](http://community.sitepoint.com/t/mvc-refactor-take-2/194004/77), which led me to this kind of thinking to begin with.

-I have no idea if this is going to work.
-This is why the project is purely an experiment.
+UPDATE: There is now a blog example too with a generic admin section.
+The authentication system is not a proper one.
+It is just there for example purposes.

+This project is purely an experimental, to prove that a very thin controller is possible.

 ### Installation